 - No longer needed for synchronized manual transmissions

 If you have a regular manual transmission, it most likely has synchronizers, so the process is much easier and it is no longer necessary to use double clutching.
-However, if the synchronizers of the transmission are worn, the option of double clutching may still be efficient.
+However, if the synchronizers of the transmission are worn, the option of double clutching may still be come in handy.